-Belgium is governed by a coalition of four parties, representing the country's major linguistic regions.
-This pragmatic political alliance under the leadership of liberal Prime Minister Charles Michel is currently experiencing heightened levels of instability as a result of an intra-government dispute over a migration case that prompted the leader of the right-wing New Flemish Alliance to warn that his party may leave the government.
+Belgium is governed by a centre-right coalition of four parties, representing the country's major linguistic regions.
+This pragmatic political alliance under the leadership of liberal Prime Minister Charles Michel has recently experienced heightened levels of instability as a result of an intra-government dispute over a migration case that prompted the leader of the right-wing New Flemish Alliance to warn that his party may leave the government.
 Belgium faces a high risk of mainly low-capability terrorist attacks by radicalised lone actors who sympathise with non-state armed groups such as the Islamic State.
-Threats are also posed by small militant Islamist cells with links to other countries.
+Threats are also posed by small jihadist cells with links to other countries.
 These are likely to be formed in isolated communities such as the Brussels neighbourhood ofMolenbeek.

 Belgium’s operational environment is generally attractive for international businesses.
 The country’s regulatory framework is stable and closely intertwined with European Union laws.
 Belgium is located between the EU’s political powerhouses, France and Germany; has access to the EU’s single market; and forms part of the Benelux union, providing well-established economic and political ties with neighbouring Luxembourg and the Netherlands.
 Belgium has a high-quality communications and infrastructure network and a broad array of transport links with other European countries.
 However, excessive red tape and strong trade unions are likely to slow down business operations.